lukbrew25/openadbshell/README.md

 - OpenADB Shell supports Discord Rich Presence integration.
 - If Discord is running, it will show this app as running in your status and how many devices are connected.
 - You can disable this feature in the configuration window (Enabled by default).
+- You can also permanently remove it by deleting the `rich_presence` folder in the `mods` directory.

 ## Mods
 - OpenADB Shell supports mods.
 Mods are custom executables that are run when the shell starts.
 Their output is displayed in the shell.